 I’ve fallen for this Piri Piri Shrimp recipe because I can make it ahead and not worry about it.
 Serve it on skewers and grill it up once it’s hot out or toss it with your favorite pasta for a quick dish.
 Or, to keep things super simple, you can just cook it up in your favorite cast iron skillet, serve it over some grains, and call it dinner.

-Heat a large cast iron skillet over medium-high heat.
-When heated, add the shrimp and marinated and cook until the shrimp are pink.
+- Heat a large cast iron skillet over medium-high heat.
+When heated, add the shrimp and marinate and cook until the shrimp are pink.
 Season well with salt, toss shrimp with cilantro, and serve with lime wedges over rice.